influenzanet/python-ifncli/readme.md

 vars:  # Variables of the platform to be used in the email templates.
 They overrides the ones in the platform config file (see Resource Directory)
   web_app_url: value
   default_language: en

+# If you plan to use survey repository
+# user, password and platform code have to be provided by the Influenzanet admin team.
+survey_repository:
+ user: your-user
+ password: your-password
+ platform_code: your-platform-code
+ # Optional list of studies with for each study a list of survey to send
+ studies:
+  my-study: # Name to the study holding the surveys to send to the repository
+    - intake
+    - weekly
+    - vaccination
+    # Influenzanet standard names are : intake, weekly, vaccination
+    # If the survey key used by the platform is not the standard name
+    # You can rename the survey with a common name as common_name=survey_key
+    # In the following, the survey key 'intake_vac' (survey name in your study) will be sent with the common survey name 'vaccination'
+    # In this case the line value must be between quote ''
+    - vaccination=intake_vac
 ```

 `web_app_url` is an example (you have to use it in your email templates using the syntax described in [the doc](docs/email.md), as it's user defined you can define the variables you want and use them in templates.